Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Appendix

-\begin{proof} It suffices to prove the result for the case when the piecewise linear lifting is only applied to the first coordinate axis $u_1$, where the breakpoints are given by $h_{1}=\underline u_1<h_{2}<\ldots<h_{L}<\overline u_1$.
-In this case the lifted set in \eqref{eq:expanded_Georghiou_} simplifies to
+\begin{proof} For a clear proof, we begin with the case when the piecewise linear lifting is only applied to the first coordinate axis $u_1$, where the breakpoints are given by $h_{1}=\underline u_1<h_{2}<\ldots<h_{L}<\overline u_1$.
+In this case the lifted set $\U'$ and the set $\U^*$ respectively simplify to

-We apply linear decision rules on the lifted uncertain parameters, which gives rise to the following semi-infinite linear program:

-Consider the worst-case maximization problem in the objective function of \eqref{equ:pldr_}.
-For a fixed decision rule coefficient matrix $\bm Y$, let us denote its optimal value by $v(\bm Y)$.
-That is,